finnp/say-stream/README.md

 # say-stream

-Streaming stuff through macs 'say' command.
+Streaming stuff into macs 'say' command.
 Isn't it nice to have a computer that will talk to you?

 Install it via `npm install say-stream` and make sure to test it with `npm test`.